RFLATUL/BroCode/README.md

 ## 5. Reproducibility and GitHub Quality

-The repository is intended to contain:
+The repository is being built to contain:

 -   README
 -   Hardware documentation